Grace Episcopal Church (Washington, D.C.)

 Grace Episcopal Church, built in 1867, is an historic Episcopal church located at 1041 Wisconsin Avenue, NW, in the Georgetown neighborhood of Washington, D.C.
 Historically known as Grace Protestant Episcopal Church, it was added under that name to the National Register of Historic Places on May 6, 1971.
 It is also known as Mission Church for Canal Boatmen.

 Grace Church is an active parish in the Episcopal Diocese of Washington.
-The Rev. John Graham is the current rector.
+The Reverend David C. Wacaster is the current rector.